Supreme Court Sets New Test in Lexmark for Whether a Party Has Standing to Bring a False Advertising Claim under the Lanham Act

 In the Court’s view, this two-part inquiry avoids the extremes of the “reasonable interest” test, which the Court characterized as effectively requiring only the bare minimum Article III standing and does not reflect the protections provided by § 1125(a); and the categorical direct-competitor test, which the Court found too broadly limits protection to just a false-advertiser’s direct competitors.
 Id. at 17-18.
 The Court also wished to avoid the unpredictability of the AGC multi-factor test, which in application can be problematic and arbitrary, according to the Court.
 Id. at 16-17.

 Applying this inquiry, the Court concluded that Static Control pleaded an adequate basis to proceed under § 1125(a) and is entitled to a chance to prove its case.

-To find out how the Supreme Court’s decision in Lexmark affects your interests, please contact your usual Ropes & Gray attorney or one of the following Ropes & Gray attorneys: Peter Brody and Gabrielle Higgins.
+To find out how the Supreme Court’s decision in Lexmark affects your interests, please contact your usual Ropes & Gray attorney or Peter Brody.